Our Harrisburg Injury Attorney Recommends Tough Changes After Hazing Incident

 Penn State Police Chief Tyrone Parham said the incident was reported to his office April 9 and an investigation launched.
 “It’s still under police investigation so no charges have been filed at this point,” Parham said in an email.
 “Late last week, we sent preliminary allegation of student misconduct reports to the Office of Student Conduct.”

 According to that Penn State police allegation of student conduct report, Trowell told police that while pledging for Omega Essence, a “little sisters” group with the fraternity Omega Psi Phi, she was kicked in the face and side of the head by another student to the point where she was bleeding from the nose and side of her head.
 Eventually, she was “seeing stars” and felt like she would pass out.
 The allegations outlined in the report took place primarily between April 3 and 4.
 Police interviewed Trow-ell’s roommates as well, who reportedly told police that Trowell had a black eye and appeared to have been beaten.
 The student Trowell said beat her denies the allegations, according to the report.

-The Pennsylvania attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization.
+The Harrisburg personal injury lawyers with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to the intentional, negligence or recklessness of another person, company or organization.